DKurilo/google-doodle-err/README.md

 # Google, fix it, please!
 It's a real issue!
 It can completely confuse our children!
-It can make us feeling incompetent!
+It can make us feel incompetent!
 Check this Google doodle: https://www.google.com/?fpdoodle=1&doodle=32615474&hl=en&ntp=1&nord=1

-These are image with results:
+This is the image with the results:
 ![alt Google ](https://raw.githubusercontent.com/DKurilo/google-doodle-err/master/results.png)

-You can see shortest program lengths (in blocks) for each level.
+You can see the shortest program lengths (in blocks) for each level.
 First level - 2 blocks
 Second level - 5 blocks
 Third level - 4 blocks